-Metropolitan Planning: Various departments within the City and County of Sacramento regarding problems and solutions for economic development, infrastructure and capital improvements, affordable housing, public services, and transportation.
+Metropolitan Planning: Various departments within the City and County of Sacramento and elected officials regarding problems and solutions for economic development, infrastructure and capital improvements, affordable housing, public services, and transportation.

 Participating Jurisdictions: N/A

 Public Housing Agency: Housing Authority for the City and County of Sacramento.